davidtrussler/david-trussler-net_react_SSR/README.md

 - Optionally dispatch some actions
 - Get the state out of the Store and perform SSR
 - Send the state obtained in the previous step along with the response

+My steps:
+- Create package.json with all dependencies for the project